samfitgen/trgen/docs/Sprint_Triathlon_Build-Mid_Volume.md

 **Description**:

-> 0-15min up to Easy-Moderate (RPE6) to warm up Repeat 16 Hard (RPE9) 30-second
+> 10-15min up to Easy-Moderate (RPE6) to warm up Repeat 16 Hard (RPE9) 30-second
-> near-sprints, recovering for only 30 seconds after each 10min Easy (RPE 4) to
+> near-sprints, recovering for only 30 seconds after each 10min Easy (RPE4) to
 > cool down